When is the library open?

 - Renewing by phone at 203.488.1441 (choose checkout desk)

 Can I reserve books and DVDs?

 Yes.
 Holds can be placed in person at the library, by phone or by using our online catalog.
 Log in with your library barcode number and last name, search for your item, and then place the hold.
-Keep in mind that not all libraries loan new items and DVDs.

 Can I print at the library?
 How much does it cost?

 The library offers public printing and copiers.
 Black and white printouts and copies cost $.25 each and color printouts and copies cost $.75 each.